 The purpose of this retrospective analysis was to evaluate trends in symptom reporting over 13 years of ImPACT testing data across the state of Hawaii in 13 to 18-year-old students who rated symptom severity with the PCSS.
 The findings from the current study aligned with our hypotheses and are consistent with symptom severity trends identified in previous literature.
 Present findings and their potential impact on RTL are discussed further.

-Similar to findings from previous studies (Covassin et al., 2013; Grubenhoff et al., 2014; Ono et al., 2016), the results of the present study identified that students develop specific symptom profiles, consistently rating symptoms from the headache-migraine, sleep, and cognitive clusters with the highest severity.
-Symptom severity ratings obtained at the time of the fourth test for students who completed four ImPACT tests during recovery were observed to be the only ratings where symptom severity across all clusters was rated with relative equality.
-As symptom severity was observed to gradually decrease across all clusters with consecutive testing, the average of 18.18 days between tests one and four for the sample of students who completed four tests provides insight on the duration of time for headache-migraine, sleep, and cognitive symptoms to subside to similar severity levels of the other clusters for students with a longer recovery.
+Similar to findings from previous studies (Covassin et al., 2013; Grubenhoff et al., 2014; Ono et al., 2016), the results of the present study identified that students develop specific symptom characteristics, consistently rating symptoms from the headache-migraine, sleep, and cognitive clusters with the highest severity.
+Symptom severity ratings obtained at the time of the fourth post injury test during recovery were observed to be the only ratings where symptom severity across all clusters was rated with relative equality.
+For students with a concussion whom were administered four post injury test averaged 18.18 days between test and a gradual decrease of symptom cluster serverity across all clusters was observed.
+This observation may provide insight on the duration of time for headache-migraine, sleep, and cognitive symptoms to subside to similar severity levels of the other clusters for students with a longer recovery.
 The presence of overlapping clinical profiles has been previously documented in the literature as a key consideration of concussion management (Harmon et al., 2019).
 The headache-migraine/cognitive/sleep symptom profile that emerged from the present study aligns with Harmon et al. (2019); further, this symptom profile impacts RTL by providing educators insight on what symptoms their students are most likely to be experiencing in order to provide earlier and more targeted supports.

 Also consistent with previous research was the finding that females generally rated symptoms with higher severity than males across direct comparison of symptom clusters.
 It was not the purpose of the present study to analyze the cause of differences in symptom reporting between the sexes, but multiple explanations on the discrepancy between male and female symptom reporting have been documented in the literature ranging from differences in behavioral symptom reporting (Gallagher et al., 2018) to physiological differences (Baker et al., 2016; Broglio et al., 2012) to neurophysiological differences (Bazarian et al., 2010).
 In consideration of the RTL process, it is important for educators to be mindful that females tend to be more symptomatic and implement supports appropriately.